Information & Referral for Families

 Download your copy of the Dads Resource Guide

-Health Resource Guide for Women and Families
+Health Resource Guide for Clark and Champaign Counties

 Health Resource Guide for Women and Families is published by the Community Health Foundation, this guide was formerly known as the Women’s Health Resource Guide.
 As the information it contains is useful not just to women but also to their family members, the name has changed.
 The guide includes information useful to people of all ages, women of child-bearing age and their families, and older adults.
 It also includes information about paying for health care.